Inspiring creativity, artistic excellence, and collaboration in Great Lakes communities

-The Chicago-based Joyce Foundation has awarded more $3.7 million to commission 72 new works since the Joyce Awards program started in 2003.
+The Chicago-based Joyce Foundation has awarded more $3.7 million to commission 72 new works by artists of color since the Joyce Awards program started in 2003.
+In 2022, the Foundation will increase the total number of Joyce Awards granted to six.

 The O'Shaughnessy with the Ananya Dance Company